 About Ningaloo Coast

 The Ningaloo Coast is one of the most unique natural features in the world.
-This is where the arid coast and ocean meets, which produced a beautiful landscape and seascape.
+This is where the arid coast and ocean meet, which produced a beautiful landscape and seascape.
 The importance of the Ningaloo Coast as a natural feature goes beyond the visual aesthetics though.
 It is home to one of the major shore reef systems in the world.
 It is also located adjacent to a limestone karst system.
 Meanwhile, there is a variety of habitats and species that thrive along this coastline.

 The biodiversity of the marine species that inhabit this area near and within the Ningaloo Coast is one of the reasons that UNESCO recognized it as a World Heritage property.
 There is a high level of endemism in the terrestrial species in the coastline.
-It also features high level of diversity and abundance as far as marine species are concerned.
+It also features a high level of diversity and abundance as far as marine species are concerned.
 There are up to 500 whale sharks that annually aggregate in the region that also coincide with the mass coral spawning in the Ningaloo Coast.

 Aside from the aggregation of whale sharks, there are several other types of marine species that have formed a habitat of the Ningaloo Coast.
 These are as follows: